-To provide students with online questions following each video, register your class through the Instructor Management Panel and begin exploring economics with a fun, new approach.
+To provide students with online questions following each video, register your class through the Econ Lowdown Teacher Portal.

 This video is designed for teaching grades 3, 4, and 5.

 Additional resources on this topic:

 - Alexander, Who Used to Be Rich Last Sunday Lesson for Grades K-2

 - Potato: A Tale from the Great Depression Lesson for Grades 2-4